 Treats inflammation (swelling), allergies, arthritis, asthma, skin conditions, kidney problems, and many other medical problems.
 Also treats flare-ups of ongoing illnesses such as multiple sclerosis.
 May be used for some symptoms of cancer.
 This medicine is a corticosteroid (steroid).

 There may be other brand names for this medicine.

 Cotolone, Flo-Pred, Millipred, Millipred DP, Orapred, Orapred ODT, Pediapred, Prelone, Veripred 20

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to prednisolone.
-Do not use this medicine if you have any kind of fungus infection.
+You should not use this medicine if you have had an allergic reaction to prednisolone, or if you are pregnant.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - If you are using the disintegrating tablet, make sure your hands are dry before you handle the tablet.
 Do not open the blister pack that contains the tablet until you are ready to take it.
 Remove the tablet from the blister pack by peeling the foil, then taking the tablet out.
 Place the tablet on your tongue.
 You may swallow the tablet whole or allow it to melt in your mouth.
 You may take the tablet with or without a liquid.
 Do not cut, split, or break the tablet.